KadeejaBai/LinkedScribe/README.md

 ## ⚙️ How It Works: The Technology Stack

-LinkedAssist is built on a modern, AI-first technology stack:
+LinkScribe is built on a modern, AI-first technology stack:

 -   **Frontend**: Built with **Next.js (App Router)**, **React**, and **TypeScript** for a fast, modern, and type-safe user experience.
 -   **Styling**: Styled with **Tailwind CSS** and **ShadCN/UI** for a clean, responsive, and aesthetically pleasing design.